venix756/tg-message-beautifier/README.md

 # tg-message-beautifier

-The tg-message-beautifier is a simple script that beautifies messages by adding a start and end tag to the text.
+The tg-message-beautifier is a simple script that beautifies Telegram messages.
 It uses the Telethon library to interact with the Telegram API.

 ## Prerequisites